What time will mass begin?

 Where can ushers park?

 For post-game masses, ushers should arrive on campus during halftime of the football game, and for this reason require NO PASSES whatsoever for entry.
 At this time, parking attendants will not be stopping vehicles entering campus.
-From there, find any open space in the Stayer lot northeast of the center and the lot directly east of our building.
-If a parking attendant would happen to stop you simply inform them of your role as a volunteer usher for the mass at the DeBartolo Performing Arts Center.
+From there, find any open space in the Stayer lot northeast of the center.
+If this is full, the Bookstore is another option.
+If a parking attendant would happen to stop you, simply inform them of your role as a volunteer usher for the mass at the DeBartolo Performing Arts Center.

 How do ushers gain entry into the Performing Arts Center?

 Because the building is locked to prevent crowds of people using our facility unattended, the north and south vestibules of the building will be checked at 5:00, 5:30, and 6:00.
-The pre-game times will depend on the Mass start time.
+The pre-game times will depend on the Mass start time, but usually it will be 2:30, 3:00 and 3:30.
 If it’s raining outside please know you CAN always access the vestibule of the center; it’s the INNER doors which remain locked.

 What do ushers wear?